Aftermathic/Aftermathic2-Bot/README.md

 pip install requests

-pip install random
+(I'm not sure if Random is installed with Python, but if the code doesn't work you might need to pip install Random.) pip install random
 ______________________________________________________________________________________________________________________
 Once you have these downloaded, go inside the file and change the bot token to your own bot token so it runs on your bot.